The following guide will help answer any questions you may have about your upcoming procedure at Atlanta Vascular and Vein Center.

 Can I eat anything?

-DO NOT EAT any solid foods for six hours before your procedure.
+DO NOT EAT any solid foods for eight hours before your procedure.
 You may have clear liquids, e.g., water or tea, white grape juice or ginger ale, up to four hours before your procedure unless given special instructions otherwise.

 Do I need to bring someone with me?